-7.4.1 Such referrals will be rare because in most cases the firm or individual will have had to convince the Committee that there were exceptional reasons not to remove the certificate at the second referral.
+7.4.1 Such referrals will be rare because in most cases the firm or individual will have had to convince the Committee that there were exceptional reasons not to withdraw the certificate at the second referral (see below).
 By this time a firm or individual will probably have had at least four visits and two warnings from the Assessor or the Committee.
-Therefore if a firm or individual has not attained a satisfactory standard of work at this stage its audit registration or licence is in serious jeopardy and the Committee should remove the certificate (Orders B10, B11 and B12).
+Therefore, if a firm or individual has not attained a satisfactory standard of work at this stage, its audit registration or other certificate is in serious jeopardy and the Committee should withdraw the certificate (Orders B11, B12 and B13).